 NordVPN also offers its own version of Smart DNS, called SmartPlay, which lets you get VPN benefits on devices like games consoles and smart TVs.

 Its servers are fast and reliable, too.
 Its NordLynx tunneling protocol is even more secure than WireGuard.
 And as a matter of fact, when it comes to privacy and security, NordVPN is one of the best.
-It’s based in privacy-friendly Panama, has a strict no-log policy, and a fleet of security features, including two types of kill switch and military-grade encryption.
+It’s based in privacy-friendly Panama, has a strict no-log policy, and a fleet of security features, including two types of kill switch, split tunneling, obfuscated servers, and advanced encryption.

-NordVPN starts off at $3.29/month and has a 30-day money back guarantee.
+NordVPN starts off at $2.99/month and has a 30-day money back guarantee.